bdaire/bdaire.github.io/research_chart_svg-interactif.md

   </div>

   <div id="right-panel">
   <div id="top-text">Welcome to our interactive tool!

   Click on the chart to dynamically see the waveforms of the circuit on the left.

-Just a heads-up: the results might get a bit off if the resistance r is too low — meaning if the operating point is too far to the left because the numerical resolution goes a little crazy :S</div>
+  Caution: the results might get a bit off if the resistance r is too low — meaning if the operating point is too far to the left because the numerical resolution goes a little crazy
+  :S</div>
   <div class="chart-block"><canvas id="vs-chart"></canvas></div>
   <div class="chart-block"><canvas id="ie-chart"></canvas></div>
   <div class="chart-block"><canvas id="is-chart"></canvas></div>